Skip to main content | Skip to section menu | Access keys.

 Paper and Cardboard

-All paper products including envelopes, newspapers, catalogues, yellow pages, cereal boxes can go in your blue bin.
+All paper products including envelopes, newspapers, catalogues, yellow pages, cereal boxes can go in your grey bin.

 Pet Waste

-• Pet food can be put in your kitchen food caddy.
+• Waste pet food can be put in your kitchen food caddy.

 • Dog mess and cat litter should be bagged and put in your green bin.

-• Hamster, guinea pig, gerbil and other small vegetarian mammals bedding consisting of straw can be placed in your brown bin.
+• Hamster, guinea pig, gerbil and other small vegetarian mammals bedding consisting of hay/straw can be placed in your brown bin for composting.

 • Chicken waste from coups must be placed in your green bin.
 The contents of the brown bin go through an open composting system that is not hot enough to kill all bacteria.
 Please do not put it in your brown bin.
 You can compost this waste in your own compost bin as long as you use it on your own land.